osuosl/ganeti_webmgr/docs/source/getting_started/installing.rst

-Prior to **version 0.11** when migrations were run, we would automatically update the cache of RAPI data in the Database, however running this during migrations was prone to a lot of errors, so it is now it's own command.
+Prior to **version 0.11** when migrations were run, we would automatically update the cache of RAPI data in the Database, however running this during migrations was prone to a lot of errors, so it is now its own command.
 Run the following to update the cache::

-  $ djang-admin.py refreshcache
+  $ django-admin.py refreshcache

 .. versionadded:: 0.11